Semgrepignore v2 reference

 .

-Scanning roots are folders, individual files, or named pipes that should be
+Scan roots are folders, individual files, or named pipes that should be

 expanded into a list of regular files to be analyzed.
 Symbolic links are

-allowed as scanning roots.
+allowed as scan roots.

 Expanding a folder consists of listing its contents recursively with the following exceptions: